General Hunting Laws

 - Further restrictions apply to bear baiting, see Bear Bait.

-It is unlawful to discharge any firearm, muzzleloader, or crossbow, or cause a projectile to pass as a result of that discharge, within 100 yards (300 feet) of a building without permission from the owner or, in the owner's absence, an adult occupant who dwells in that building.
+It is unlawful to discharge any firearm or muzzleloader or cause a projectile to pass as a result of that discharge, within 100 yards (300 feet) of a building without permission from the owner or, in the owner's absence, an adult occupant who dwells in that building.
 This provision also applies to state-owned boat launches that are posted accordingly.
+See Hunting Areas: Bureau of Parks and Lands (BPL) for distance requirements when hunting on Bureau of Parks and Lands (BPL).

-Discharge of Bow and Arrow: it is unlawful to discharge an arrow from a bow when on land of another person and within 100 yards of a building on that land without permission of the owner (or in the owner’s absence, permission from an adult occupant) of that building or cause an arrow from a bow and arrow to pass across the land of another person and within 100 yards of a building on that land without the permission of the owner (or in the owner’s absence, permission from an adult occupant) of that building.
+Discharge of Archery Equipment Near Dwelling or Building: It is unlawful to discharge an arrow or a bolt from archery equipment when on land of another person and within 100 yards of a building on that land without permission of the owner (or in the owner’s absence, permission from an adult occupant) of that building or cause an arrow or a bolt from archery equipment to pass across the land of another person and within 100 yards of a building on that land without the permission of the owner (or in the owner’s absence, permission from an adult occupant) of that building.

 Definitions, as Used in This Section: